matryer/xbar/README.md

     * `param1=..` if sh script need params
     * `param2=..` if sh script need params
     * `param3=..` if sh script need params
+    * `terminal=..` if need to start bash script without open Terminal may be true or false
   * If you're writing scripts, ensure it has a shebang at the top.

 ### Examples